Klipper3d/klipper/docs/Config_Reference.md

 #   All line that's not on the spool or suspended between anchor point
 #   and mover point is defined to be "guy wire".
 #   The default is 0 for each anchor.
+winch_mechanical_advantage:
+#   Optional mechanical advantage for each anchor.
+#   If the winch force is geared by winding the line back and forth to the effector
+#   in a block-and-talley system, then tell klipper how many times back plus how many times forth.
+#   The default is 1 for each anchor (no gearing).
 flex_compensation_algorithm:
 #   Solver used when computing how much force is required to counteract
 #   gravity and pretension.
 Choices are 'tikhonov' and 'qp'.